zamicol/zamicol.com/pages/words.md

-Megalomania     - obsession with the exercise of power, especially in the domination of others. profligacy      - reckless extravagance or wastefulness in the use of resources. erudition       - the quality of having or showing great knowledge or learning; scholarship.
+Megalomania     - obsession with the exercise of power, especially in the domination of others. profligacy      - reckless extravagance or wastefulness in the use of resources. erudition       - the quality of having or showing great knowledge or learning; scholarship. prima facie     - based on the first impression; accepted as correct until proved otherwise. priggishness    - one who offends or irritates by observance of proprieties (as of speech or manners) in a pointed manner or to an obnoxious degree foibles         - a minor weakness or eccentricity in someone's character.

 # Zami Definitions